-Just remember: Individuals are experts on what and who they desire in a relationship, so it’s our job to trust that.
-(Unless of course you think a friend or loved one may be in an abusiverelationship.)
+Remember: individuals are experts on what and who they desire in a relationship.
+It’s our job to trust that.
+(Unless, of course, you think a friend or loved one may be in an abusive relationship.)

-Attraction is so complex that there are certainly not enough labels in the sea to describe thespectra of attraction that we can feel.
+Attraction is so complex that there are certainly not enough labels in the sea to describe the spectra of attraction we can feel.

-Mainstream masculinity norms are largely fueled by misogyny, making this type of masculinity toxic in the way that it fuels entitlement to women’s sexuality, bodies, and time.
+Mainstream masculinity norms are largely fueled by misogyny, making this type of masculinity toxic in the ways it fuels entitlement to women’s sexuality, bodies, and time.